 Vienna, VA

 Each summer, Wolf Trap National Park hosts programming for kids at its Children’s Theater-in-the-Woods.
-The summer season kicks off this year on June 20.
+This year, the summer season kicks off on June 20.
 Attendees can expect a wide variety of performers throughout the summer, including dance, music, puppetry, and storytelling.
 The performances are about an hour long and recommended for kids age 4 and over.
 Check out the website for the event schedule and to get tickets.

 Washington, DC